Aïshti: Tony Salamé

 Tony Salamé is a Lebanese-Italian businessman and art collector, as well as the founder, CEO and chairman of Aishti.
 In 1995, he built Aishti into Lebanon's foremost luxury department store with a flagship store in Beirut's Downtown Souks.

 Art collection

 Salamé owns around 2,500 works by over 150 artists.
 He works closely with New York art dealer Jeffrey Deitch, and began buying art in 2003, first acquiring Arte Povera works by Penone, Lucio Fontana and others.

 According to Gioni, the associate director and director of exhibitions at the New Museum in New York, there has been “a sudden acceleration of the [Salamé] collection in the past ten years."
 The main focus of his collection is 21st century art.

 Italian Order of Merit

 In March 2015 Salamé was awarded the Order of Merit of the Italian Republic, Italy's highest honor, by the Italian Embassy in Beirut at an event attended by diplomats, business partners and family.

 Personal life

-He is married to Elham Salamé; they have four children: Tasha, Giorgio, Sandro and Mateo.
+He is married to Elham Salamé; they have four children: Tasha, Giorgio, Sandro and Matteo.
 He speaks fluent French, English, Arabic and Italian.